`Jon (Sean) Jasperson

 Education

-PhD, Florida State UniversityMAcc, Brigham Young University
+Ph.D., Florida State UniversityMAcc, Brigham Young University

 BS, Brigham Young University